Euphysics/zodified-api/extension/next/README.md

    - The `findEndpointByMethodAndPath` function is used to retrieve endpoint metadata, such as custom properties.

 2. **Middleware Integration**:
    - Middleware is used to check if the requested endpoint requires authentication.
-If the endpoint is not found or if authentication is required and not provided, appropriate HTTP responses (`404 Not Found` or `401 Unauthorized`) are returned.
+If the endpoint is not found or if authentication is required and not provided, an error is thrown.

 3. **NextJsAppRouter and NextJsPagesRouter**:
    - `NextJsAppRouter` is used for handling API routes in the Next.js App Router.